Gratian: Senior augustus

 Location of the battle of Argentovaria in 378.

 Gratian's uncle Valens, returning from a campaign against the Sasanian Empire, had sent a request to Gratian for reinforcements against the Goths.
 According to Ammianus Marcellinus, Valens also requested that Sebastianus be sent to him for the war, though according to Zosimus Sebastianus went to Constantinople of his own accord as a result of intrigues by eunuchs at the western court.
 Once Gratian had put down the invasions in the west in early 378, he notified Valens that he was returning to Thrace to assist him in his struggle against the Goths.
 Late in July, Valens was informed that the Goths were advancing on Adrianople (Edirne) and Nice, and started to move his forces into the area.
 However, Gratian's arrival was delayed by an encounter with Alans at Castra Martis, in Dacia in the western Balkans.

-The forces Gratian sent never reached Valens due to its commander feigning illness.
+The force Gratian sent never reached Valens due to its commander feigning illness.
 Weeks later, Gratian had arrived in Castra Martis with a few thousand men, by which time Valens was at Adrianople (Hadrianopolis; Edirne).
 Encouraged by his advisors to claim victory without sharing the glory with Gratian, as well as being misinformed about the number of enemy troops, Valens attacked the Gothic army and as a result thousands (Note: Heather estimates 10,000 Roman dead, Williams & Friell state 20,000 Roman dead.) of Romans died in the Battle of Adrianople along with Sebastianus and the emperor himself.